How To Check Your Blood Sugar

-Ask your primary healthcare provider when and how often you should check your blood sugar levels.
+Ask your healthcare provider when and how often you should check your blood sugar levels.
 Check your blood sugar at least 3 times each day if you use an insulin pump or need several injections of insulin each day.
-Your primary healthcare provider may suggest that your blood sugar level should be between 70 mg/dL and 130 mg/dL before meals.
+Your healthcare provider may suggest that your blood sugar level should be between 70 mg/dL and 130 mg/dL before meals.
 Your blood sugar level may need to be less than 180 mg/dL after meals.
 Blood sugar levels need to be checked more often when you are sick, or if you change your daily routine.
 Test your blood sugar if you feel like your blood sugar may be too high (hyperglycemia) or too low (hypoglycemia).

 Signs and symptoms of hyperglycemia:

 Check your blood sugar level if you have any of the following signs and symptoms:

 If your blood glucose level is low, you need to eat some sugar right away.
 Ask your healthcare provider for more information about how to treat hypoglycemia.
 Check your blood sugar level if you have any of the following signs and symptoms:

 Keep a record of your blood sugar levels: